Configuring Goals

 "Global" region

-The global region is used when there is no revenue configured for a given event's location.
+The Global region is used when there is no revenue configured for a given event's location.
 It is the default revenue setting and will be used instead of revenue info set on the event.
 It is common to set up a single "Global" revenue value if your game has a single price globally.

 1243